 2019 Tabby Mountain Aspen Regeneration Project

 SITLA completed this project with a private contractor to protect the forest from catastrophic wildfire and improve wildlife habitat.
+Please watch the video below to see what we have been doing on Tabby Mountain.

 2017-2019 Beaver Mountain Timber Harvest Project: